-This equipment may not meet explosion proof requirements for hazardous environments unless specifically ordered purpose.
-Introducing for this nonexplosion proof equipment into а hazardous environment as defined by the National Electrical Code can cause a dangerous explosion.
+This equipment may not meet explosion proof requirements for hazardous environments unless specifically ordered for this purpose.
+Introducing non-explosion proof equipment into a hazardous environment as defined by the National Electrical Code can cause a dangerous explosion.

 Keep hands, feet, and clothing away from moving machinery.